ENgineE777/zx-sprinter-sdk/README.md

 In the Spriter port lots of tools from evo SDK were adopted.
 Therefore philosophy behind Evo SDK was preserved and continued in a form of user friendly toolset.

 SDK shares philosophy out of the box ready, so everything inside the repository.
-Checking of examples is a good starting for development of your games for Sprinter.
+Checking of examples is a good star point for development of your games for Sprinter.

 **before you start**

-Important: before use sdk you need to execute registerSDK.bat in sdk folder for registering path to sdk in enviroment variable and preparing ZXMak2 to launch you compiled games.
-AAlso this will make possible to store source of your game at any location on a computer and be able to compile via SDK.
-After registration you need to restart your session before compile projects from samples folder.
+Important: before use sdk you need to execute registerSDK.bat in sdk folder for registering path to sdk in enviroment variable and preparing ZXMak2 to launch your compiled games.
+Also this will make possible to store source of your game at any location on a computer and be able to compile via SDK.
+After registration you need to restart your session before compile any projects.

 **Structure of your project**